Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Proofs for Section : Minimal Taylor algebras

 \begin{theorem} If $\algA$ is a minimal Taylor algebra which is generated by two distinct elements $a,b \in A$, then either $\algA$ has a nontrivial abelian quotient, or at least one of $a$, $b$ is contained in a proper 3-absorbing subuniverse of $\algA$. \end{theorem}

-\begin{proof} Just like in the proof of Lemma~\ref{lem:baby_existence_of_ternary_absorption} we can assume that $\algA$ is simple and non-abelian, and assume for contradiction that neither of the generators $a,b$ is contained in a proper absorbing 3-subuniverse.
-We also assume that $\algA$ has no nontrivial 2-absorbing subuniverse, as otherwise Lemma~\ref{lem:producing-three-abs} gives a contradiction immediately.
+\begin{proof} Just like in the proof of Lemma~\ref{lem:baby_existence_of_ternary_absorption} we can assume that $\algA$ is simple and not abelian, and assume for contradiction that neither of the generators $a,b$ is contained in a proper absorbing 3-subuniverse.
+We also assume that $\algA$ has no proper 2-absorbing subuniverse, as otherwise Lemma~\ref{lem:producing-three-abs} gives a contradiction immediately.

 First we will prove that every reflexive relation $S \leq_{sd} \alg A^2$ is either the equality or the full relation.
 Suppose not.
 Then, by simplicity of $\alg A$, $S$ is linked.
 By replacing $S$ by $S-S$, perhaps multiple times if necessary, we can further assume that $S-S = A^2$ while $S$ is still not full.
 Then there is some $c \in A$ such that $(a,c), (b,c) \in S$, and since $A = \Sg(a,b)$, we see that $S$ has a nontrivial right center $C$ and is still reflexive.